 CyberGhost is the best option for small business users who might not have much experience with VPNs.
 The provider’s easy-to-use, yet powerful software ensures even rookie owners have top-notch VPN protection.

-The provider boasts a global server network that includes over 7,000 servers in 90+ countries.
-The provider limits P2P traffic to a select number of servers (in around 25 countries).
+The provider currently boasts a global server network that includes over 11,500 servers in approximately 100+ countries.
+The provider allows P2P traffic on servers in more than 85+ countries.

-CyberGhost offers fast connection speeds, offering plenty of horsepower for any business-related online activity.
+CyberGhost boasts fast connection speeds, offering plenty of horsepower for any business-related online activity.

 No need to worry about having your VPN connection shut down in the middle of a Skype conference call thanks to the provider’s lack of data caps and bandwidth limitations.

 Easy-to-use apps are available for Windows, iOS, macOS, Android, Linux, Amazon Fire TV, and Android TV devices.
-While 7 simultaneous connections may be sufficient for many small businesses’ needs, the provider is also compatible with numerous router makes and models.
-(Pre-configured routers are available from FlashRouters.com.)
+While seven simultaneous connections may be sufficient for many small businesses’ needs, the provider is also compatible with numerous router makes and models (pre-configured routers are available from FlashRouters.com).